To show all local and remote branches that (local) Git knows about:

 Everything is stashed in a stack.
 To reference it you can do stash@{n} where n is the offset in the stack.

-To stash you can do:
+To stash it you can do:

 # stashes everything